The Mall in Columbia: After opening

-A December 2007 decision by local General Growth Properties managers to abandon The Mall's traditional "Poinsettia Tree" Christmas display sparked a grassroots movement by several hundred Columbia residents for the return of the display which had come to be viewed as a local tradition.
+A December 2007 decision by local GGP managers to abandon the mall's traditional "Poinsettia Tree" Christmas display sparked a grassroots movement by several hundred Columbia residents for the return of the display which had come to be viewed as a local tradition.
 The story was picked up by The Washington Post, and the publicity led mall managers to reverse their decision and return the popular display in 2008.
 Part of what makes the "tree" unique is its watering system and plant specifications.
 In 2017, the large water fountain within which the "tree" had been installed each year, was replaced with at-grade flooring.

-In early 2013, construction began on an addition to the outdoor "Plaza at The Mall in Columbia" to replace the L.L.
+In early 2013, construction began on an addition to the outdoor The Plaza at The Mall in Columbia to replace the L.L.
 Bean store (which closed in May 2013) with additional stores and restaurants.
 The first phase of the outdoor expansion opened in November 2013.
+In 2014, phase two of the 70,000 sqfoot outdoor expansion to the mall opened, deemed The Plaza at The Mall in Columbia.

 On April 28, 2015, Howard County Police announced an increased presence at village centers and malls following the protests and riots in Baltimore.

+In June 2017, the center court fountain is removed, and Sears downsized its space to the first floor.

 In May 2018, a 50000 sqft Main Event Entertainment facility opened on the south side of the mall, featuring 22 bowling lanes and over a hundred virtual reality video games.

+GGP Inc. officially became a Brookfield Properties subsidiary in August 2018.

 In October 2018, it was also announced the Sears store would shutter as part of an ongoing decision to phase out of their traditional brick-and-mortar format and would become German supermarket chain Lidl.

-In August 2020, it was announced that Lord & Taylor would shutter its traditional brick and mortar format as a direct result of the COVID-19 pandemic.
-Several potential replacement tenants are reportedly in the midst of early on discussions.
+In August 2020, Lord & Taylor closed when the chain went out of business as a direct result of the COVID-19 pandemic.

+Lidl opened in the former Sears anchor space in 2021.

 By 2023, The Mall in Columbia announced several additions; among them were Warby Parker, Under Armour, and Showcase.